-Should the student fail at the first attempt, one retake opportunity is available in case of the final exam and each assessment element that on its own has a 40% or higher weight in the assessment structure.
+Should the student fail at the first attempt, one retake opportunity is available in case of the final exam.
+The same rule applies to each assessment element that on its own has a 40% or higher weight in the assessment structure.

-In case of courses assessed with term mark (see Your Courses tables p.16) a pass grade can be achieved if a student achieves
+In case of courses assessed with term mark (see Your Courses tables p.15) a pass grade can be achieved if a student achieves